kashvii-1/AI1301_Contribution_Log-2/README.md

 **Commits this week:**
 - 1455b0fdc9: Implemented Logic for "Active/Not Active" status to render onto website based upon active rule configuration form submitted by users.
 - 5d9235e433 — "Add unit test for actions status rendering"

+**Phase IV UPDATE!!**
+I am currently reaching out to the design team to communicate about alterations and final design before I can push my PR!
+Currently I am working on creating a PR ready space and aligntment layout of the "Active" status now that all logic and test implementation is done.